pmainguet/udemy-courses/Ethical Hacking/README.md

 * Maltego: information gathering tool used in social engineering attacks
 * BeEF: framework that allows to launch attacks on a hooked target.
 A target is hooked when it loads a URL containing custom script
 * Xarp: allows to monitor ARP tables and detect ARP spoofing attacks
+* weevly: programs that generate a shell, designed for web application pentesting (used in Form Field Vulnerabilities)
+* SQMap: discover SQL injections and Extract Data automatically
+* OWASP ZAP: discover Vulnerabilities automatically using OWASP ZAP

 # Lexicon